saddambilalov/Rtl.Assignment/README.md

 The API was documented with the **Open API (Swagger)** support.

 ### [Console Scraper](https://github.com/saddambilalov/Rtl.Assignment/tree/master/src/Console/Rtl.Assignment.Scraper)
 When calling the external API the issues were handled with Polly [Advanced](https://github.com/App-vNext/Polly/wiki/Advanced-Circuit-Breaker) (to have a circuit breaker) and [Jitter](https://github.com/App-vNext/Polly/wiki/Retry-with-jitter) (to avoid retries bunching into further spikes of load) retry policies.
-To make external integration easier and clearer, Rifl was used.
+To make external integration easier and clearer, [**Refit**](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1) was used.

 When the console application starts, shows are fetched from the defined page to the defined page.
 It's part of the [configuration](https://github.com/saddambilalov/Rtl.Assignment/blob/7777b5e2d03059ddb6c1ca3d3dfd7c095447e19d/src/Console/Rtl.Assignment.Scraper/appsettings.json#L15) and was also passed as an environment variable when [docker-compose](https://github.com/saddambilalov/Rtl.Assignment/blob/7777b5e2d03059ddb6c1ca3d3dfd7c095447e19d/docker-compose.yml#L11) runs for demo purposes.